r0stig/fluent-plugin-json-merge/README.md

 # fluentd JSON Merge Plugin

 This filter plugin is intended to decode JSON in message keys and merge that data into the parent structure.
-The inital use-case is to decode the 1`log` field produced by the docker fluentd driver.
+The inital use-case is to decode the `log` field produced by the docker fluentd driver.

 # Usage